esteinig/sccion/README.md

 ## Overview

 `SCCion` is a bioinformatics toolkit for genotyping of *Staphylococcus aureus* sequence data.
-It provides three streams for analysis of MRSA genome data:
+It provides three analysis streams:

-1. fast whole genome typing from assemblies similar to programs like `Kleborate`
+1. fast whole genome typing from assemblies similar to `Kleborate`
 2. parallelized read-to-assembly and read-genotyping pipeline in `Nextflow`
 3. real-time `MinHash` typing of uncorrected nanopore reads with `Sketchy`